DubHacks2025/Vibe-Wrapper-Server/README.md

 We implemented the core Gemini orchestration logic — connecting hardware triggers, Whisper voice input, and Gemini reasoning into one seamless system.
 Everything runs locally, ensuring privacy and full control.
 Vibe Wrapper acts as a personal AGI shell for developers, blending hardware interaction with real code automation.

+All rights reserved.
+This project was developed as part of DubHacks 2025.
+No part of this code or its derivatives may be used, reproduced, or distributed for commercial purposes without the explicit permission of all original contributors.